nortikin/sverchok/docs/Unit_01/lesson_01.rst

 .. image:: https://cloud.githubusercontent.com/assets/619340/5426922/20290ef0-837b-11e4-9863-8a0a586aed7d.png

 We carefully pick points on the unit-circle so that when we connect them via edges it results in a square.
 To begin we want to create a series of numbers, to represent those points on the unit-circle.
 Essentially this sequence is ``[0.25 pi, 0.75 pi, 1.25 pi, 1.75 pi]``.
 Because these aren't whole numbers (``Integers``), but so called ``Floats``, we use a ``Number Range`` Node configured to output ``Floats``.
+And some edits here and there

 **Making a series of numbers**